sixuanhan/nuggets/DESIGN.md

 `parseArgs`: This function will be responsible for ensuring the number of inputs and the type of inputs matches what is specified in the `Requirements Spec`.
 This includes a hostname that must be a string, typically `localhost`, a port that must be an integer, and a potential third argument that must be a string: `playername`.
 If any of the arguments do not meet these specifications, a relevant error message will be provided and the exit code will be non-zero.

-`handleInput`: This function will be responsible for reading keystrokes from stdin with the help of ncurse and processing them.
+`handleInput`: This function will be responsible for reading keystrokes from stdin with the help of ncurses and processing them.

 `handleMessage`: This function will be responsible for taking the string that is passed between the client and the server and  It will parse messages it receives from the message module per the requirement spec that can be employed through various action functions, including `handleOK`, `handleGRID`, `handleGOLD`, `handleDISPLAY`, `handleQUIT`, and `handleERROR`.